 Have a heart-to-heart conversation with your loved ones if you want to understand about their deep thoughts, but if you want to know what your customers think about you deep down, then use a Likert Scale Survey.
 Why?
-Likert scale is one of the most widely used methods of scaling that is used for surveys.
+Because when it comes to finding customer’s opinions about a brand, the Likert Scale Survey would be one of the most popular choices.
 It is usually a 5 or a 7-point scale which is used to measure attitudes and opinions by asking your customers a bunch of questions on a particular topic or by using semantics.
 They use a fixed choice response statement and it is designed to measure attitudes and opinions.

 Named after its creator Rensis Likert, it is one of the most reliable ways to measure opinions, attitudes, and behavior of a person towards a particular brand/business/product/service.
 It gives a much clearer answer than a Yes/No result, by giving different degrees of opinion that will make you understand the feedback better.

-We give you 7 reasons why the Likert scale is one of the best things that has happened to the world of survey taking and customer feedback.
+We give you 7 reasons why the Likert scale survey is indeed one of the best techniques to gather feedback from your customers.

 Reason #1: Best for a one-topic focused survey

 Likert scale surveys are best when you use it for asking a series of questions that revolve around one topic.
 Because when you ask questions that are relevant for a particular topic, it becomes easy to report the data when you want to analyze results from a few questions.